balazsbarta/lucide-icon-importer-figma/README.md

 - Check that you have sufficient memory and processing power
 - Try importing smaller batches if issues persist
 - Restart Figma if the plugin becomes unresponsive

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly in Figma
-5. Submit a pull request

 ## License